Vendor Contract Management: A Masterclass for Professionals

 Vendor contracts are the backbone of procurement operations.
-They help regulate vendor relationships, streamline procurement operations, and ensure business interests are met.
-Vendor agreements also offer insights into supplier performance and help take steps to align procurement processes with business objectives.
+They help procurement managers and supply chain executives regulate vendor relationships with third-party vendors, streamline procurement processes, and ensure business interests are met.

 What is vendor contract management?